o3de/o3de.org/content/docs/user-guide/assets/pipeline/debugging.md

 If you're a game artist and you're having issues running Asset Processor, this might be the result of a corrupt cache.
 In this case, you can delete your `Cache` directory.
 When you delete your cache, you can restart Asset Processor to rebuild all of your assets.

 **Note**
-If you're an engineer making new BuilderSDK\-based builders, we recommend that you don't delete your cache.
+If you're an engineer making new BuilderSDK-based builders, we recommend that you don't delete your cache.